Dan Clark Audio E3 Headphone Review & Comparison

 Let's compare some non-Dan Clark Audio headphones here.
 First up I want to take a look at what I think is the natural competitor here: the Liric from Meze Audio.
 It's no surprise that I'm a huge fan of Meze - I love their designs, their sound, and tuning.
 All of it.
 It's one of our favorite closed-back planars here at Moon Audio.
 The price-to-performance ratio is superb in our opinion and it's a stellar-looking set of cans.

-The other non-DCA headphones I want to take a look at is the Sennheiser HD820 - a closed-back dynamic in the close-to $2000 range.
+The other non-DCA headphones I want to take a look at is the Sennheiser HD820 - a closed-back dynamic in the close-to $2000 USD range.
 Right off the bat, the HD820 is going to be one of the best headphones on the market for analytical listeners.
 For those who like an exorbitant amount of clarity and detail, the Sennheiser house sound is a detail freak's dream come true.
 And, like the E3, sports a Gorilla Glass covering on the outside of the earcup and chamber.

 Dragon Cables